ibm-cloud-docs/account/exporting-usage.md

 You can view other versions of the CSV if you have earlier account summary reports in your account.
 The CSV version depends on the date that the data is published.
 The following are the available versions:

-- July 2024 to present is [version 1.2](#account-summary-csv-version-1-2)
+- July 2024 to March 2025 is [version 1.2](#account-summary-csv-version-1-2)
 - March 2024 to June 2024 is [version 1.1](#account-summary-csv-version-1-1)
 - October 2023 to March 2024 is [version 1.0](#account-summary-csv-version-1-0)
 - February 2023 to October 2023 is [version 0.2](#account-summary-csv-version-0-2)
 - Before February 2023 is [version 0.1](#account-summary-csv-version-0-1).

 #### Account summary CSV version 1.2
 {: #account-summary-csv-version-1-2}

-The following table is version 1.2 and the most recent CSV version.
-You get this version if the data that you're viewing is from July 2024 to present.
+The following table is version 1.2.
+You get this version if the data that you're viewing is from July 2024 to March 2025.

 | CSV Header          | Description                                        |
 |---------------------|-------------------------------------------------|